-- 1. possess a grade point average of at least 2.5 or higher in all coursework required for certification; - 2. have passed the PRAXIS II Content Knowledge Exam(s) in the content area(s) for which certification is sought.
-The required content specific exams are Biology (20235), English (10041), History (10081) and (20083), and Mathematics (10061); - have passed PRAXIS II Principles of Learning and Teaching Grades 6-12 (20524); English certification candidates must also pass PRAXIS II English, Language, and Composition Pedagogy (20043). - 4. have completed six hours of approved service; - 5. have completed six hours of approved professional philosophical development; - 6. have obtained approval of Submission One, Two, and Three of Professional Philosophical Statement; - 7. have completed all professional coursework and transition requirements except EDCI 4800 and EDCI 4945.
+- 1. possess a grade point average of at least 2.5 or higher in all coursework required for certification; - 2. pass the PRAXIS II Content Knowledge Exam(s) in the content area(s) for which certification is sought.
+The required content specific exams are Biology (20235), English (10041), History (10081) and (20083), and Mathematics (10061); - pass PRAXIS II Principles of Learning and Teaching Grades 6-12 (20524); English certification candidates must also pass PRAXIS II English, Language, and Composition Pedagogy (20043). - 4. complete six hours of approved service; - 5. complete six hours of approved professional development; - 6. submit Professional Philosophical Statement; - 7. complete all professional coursework and transition requirements except EDCI 4945.